GSA/federal-website-directory/README.md

 ## How to Get Help...

-This Directory is overseen by the [Site Scanning program](https://digital.gov/site-scanning) at GSA.
+This inventory is overseen by the [Site Scanning program](https://digital.gov/site-scanning) at GSA.
 You can contact them anytime at [site-scanning@gsa.gov](mailto:site-scanning@gsa.gov)

 ## Why is this inventory necessary?